Uberspace/manual/source/web-headers.rst

 Default security headers
 ========================

-Your space comes with a number of :ref:`security headers <web-security-headers>` set by default.
+Your space comes with a number of :doc:`security headers <web-security-headers>` set by default.
 While these from a solid base for your projects, you may want to extend or remove them.

 Removing security headers
 -------------------------